 Nectar Yoga retreat on Bowen Island has been on my bucketlist for 2-3 years.
 If you’re looking for a yoga retreat that encompasses yoga and meditation, the outdoors, healthy eating, and a bit of luxury, then I highly recommend Nectar.
+It is by far the best yoga retreat in Canada.
 I can’t believe I waited so long to go.
 It was amazing and I’m already planning my next visit to this unique B.C. yoga retreat.

 I arrived and checked in at 3:00 p.m. and was given a quick tour of the property then was left to settle into my Deluxe Cottage.
 I met Andrea, the owner of Nectar Yoga, and the 3 other guests back in the main lodge for orientation.
 Andrea gave us some background on the history of Bowen Island and Nectar Yoga, as well as what to expect for the next couple days of our yoga retreat.
 We then moved into the outdoor yoga dome for our first meditation and yoga class.